AnirudhPal/BajaTelemetry/README.md

 Follow the instructions in the installation guide and install the Raspbian Lite OS on the SD card.
 The OS image can be found in the link below.

+Click the Installation Guide Link below.
+Follow the few lines under Using Raspberry Pi Imager.
+Click the first link on that site and download the imager for your operating system; example: Rapsberry Pi Imager for Windows.
+Then click on the OS Image link below and download Raspbian Lite.
+Follow the remaining instructions to write to the SD card.

 [Installation Guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 [OS Image](https://www.raspberrypi.org/downloads/raspbian/)